On May 19, 1917, the Christian Science Monitor, a major national newspaper, published the following:

-Whether bought by European countries before the U.S. entered the war, or by the U.S. in 1917-1918, they began their journey on a farm, the horses usually from the American Midwest but sometimes from as far west as Texas, Wyoming, Idaho, or Montana.
+Whether bought by European countries before the U.S. entered the war, or by the U.S. in 1917-1918, they began their journey on a farm, horses coming usually from the American mid-west but sometimes from as far west as Texas, Wyoming, Idaho, or Montana.
 Mules came from Missouri, Kansas, Tennessee, Alabama, and Georgia – states that raised cotton, and used hundreds of thousands of mules in the cotton fields.

 Dealers assembled groups of animals from farms to show the buyers, who looked at hundreds of horses or mules a day.
 The exclusive overarching contract with the British was held by Guyton and Harrington of Lathrop, Missouri, and they then contracted with dealers around the country.